bitpusher2k/ScriptTemplates/README.md

 ## v1.8 last updated 2024-02-27

+### Scripts provided as-is.
+Use at your own risk.
+No guarantees or warranty provided.

  A set of basic templates for BAT/PS scripts to facilitate good practices when scripting for scheduled tasks and automation across many endpoints.
  When running scripts in a way that the execution is not being monitored